jithinsisaac/uC-Expt1/README.md

 - To use the Internal RAMs Register banks
 - To learn about the addition & subtraction assembly instructions
 - To perform the above arithmetic operations & simulate the program
+- To understand Carry & Auxillary Carry obtanined as a result of the arithmetic operations

 ### Instructions